 Gold is very sensitive to rising US interest rates, as they increase the opportunity cost of holding unprofitable ingots and, at the same time, boost the dollar, which is trading at which it is trading.
 Marcus Reeves is a writer, editor and journalist whose writing on business and pop culture has appeared in several prominent publications, such as The New York Times, The Washington Post, Rolling Stone and the San Francisco Chronicle.
 He is an adjunct professor of writing at New York University.
 Central banks hold paper and gold coins in reserve.

+For those looking to invest in gold, it is important to find the best gold IRA custodians to ensure that your investments are secure.
 As central banks diversify their monetary reserves from the paper currencies they have accumulated to becoming gold, the price of gold tends to rise.
 Many of the world's nations have reserves composed mainly of gold.
 The price of gold is generally inversely related to the value of the United States dollar because the metal is denominated in dollars.
 All else being equal, a stronger U.S.

 dollar tends to keep the price of gold lower and more controlled, while a weaker U.S. dollar is likely to drive up the price of gold due to increased demand (because you can buy more gold when the dollar is weaker).
 As a result, gold is often considered a hedge against inflation.
 Inflation occurs when prices rise and, in the same way, prices rise as the value of the dollar falls.